TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Assets routes inherit the same authentication, idempotency and rate limiting requirements.
 - Clothes routes inherit the same authentication, idempotency and rate limiting requirements.
 - Apartments routes inherit the same authentication and idempotency requirements.
+- Economy routes inherit the same authentication and idempotency requirements.